rustacean-station/rustacean-station.org/_episodes/052-daniel-teberian.md

 - [@8:08] -	The team behind LibertyOS
 - [@10:04] - Every processor is different so you can't write Rust for everything
 - [@17:27] - What can LibertyOS do at the moment?
-- [@20:19] - How to support for writing Rust programs on a Rust OS?
+- [@20:19] - How to support writing Rust programs on a Rust-based OS?
 - [@27:38] - How are decisions made for LibertyOS?
 - [@34:07] - [Cargo check](https://doc.rust-lang.org/cargo/commands/cargo-check.html)
 - [@37:12] - More on the LibertyOS members